mackemint/PocketCHIP-buster-update/README.md

 Audio glitches:

 A huge problem with CHIP is that anything audio-related will stutter.
-This repo solves a lot of the problems:
+This solves all of the intermittent glitching by replacing the battery monitor and reducing the logging level of ubihealthd:

 	https://github.com/aleh/pocketchip-batt

-I also made a collection of scripts (scripts folder in this repo) that will mitigate this even further My scripts require sudo to run, if you don't wanna type passwords you can add them to sudoers
-	sudo nano /etc/sudoers

-The nuclear option is to disable pulseaudio:
-	pulseaudio -k
-until it complains that the process isn't there, then rename the binary
-	mv /usr/bin/pulseaudio  /usr/bin/pulseaudio~
-Haven't found any downsides to doing this though

 TODO:
-	Figure out how to get wlan0 back again
 	Get a halfway decent video player for Youtube streaming working